lightdash/lightdash/docs/docs/faqs/faqs.md

 ## Lightdash timedout trying to connect to dbt.
 Is dbt running correctly?

 ---
 This means that Lightdash had to wait too long for dbt to respond.
-This could be because:

-* You're a bigquery user and use `method: oauth` in your `profiles.yml` file.
-Check that the Lightdash server can access credentials at `~/.config/gcloud`
-* You're running dbt in a separate process using the flag `LIGHTDASH_SPAWN_DBT=false`.
-In this case please check whether the dbt process process is running correctly.
-* If neither apply please [open an issue](https://github.com/lightdash/lightdash/issues/new/choose)
+Please [open an issue](https://github.com/lightdash/lightdash/issues/new/choose)

 ## I'm using an old version of dbt, is Lightdash supported?